-Police arrested Shawn Drumgold and Terrence Taylor after eyewitnesses stated that they were seen with guns near the scene of the crime.
-Only one witness placed Drumgold directly at the scene, and was unable to pick his photo out of a lineup.
+Police arrested 23-year-old Shawn Drumgold and Terrence Taylor after eyewitnesses stated that they were seen with guns near the scene of the crime.
+Only one witness placed Drumgold directly at the scene, but was unable to pick his photo out of a lineup.

-Only after significant media coverage, including pictures of Drumgold, was the witness able to identify Drumgold at trial.
-A jury convicted Drumgold of first-degree murder in October 1989, and he was sentenced to life in prison.
-Taylor was acquitted for lack of evidence.
+Only after significant media coverage that included photographs of Drumgold was the witness able to identify Drumgold at trial.
+A jury convicted Drumgold of first-degree murder in October 1989 and he was sentenced to life in prison.
+Taylor was acquitted.

 In 2003, two witnesses recanted, claiming they were intimidated by police into providing testimony against Drumgold.
 It was also discovered that the police failed to tell the defense that one witness had a brain tumor that might have impaired her, that a second witness had been compensated in exchange for his testimony, and that the police had identified another viable suspect after Drumgold was arrested.